GenomicsAotearoa/RNA-seq-workshop/docs/2_qualityassessment.md

  - The FastQC analysis is applied to each sample separately, and produces a report for each.
  - The application MultiQC provides a way to combine multiple sets of results (i.e., from MANY different software packages) across multiple samples.
- - To generate `multqc` results, run the following command in the directory with the output files you want to summarise (e.g., fastqc reports generated above):
+ - To generate `multiqc` results, run the following command in the directory with the output files you want to summarise (e.g., fastqc reports generated above):

 ```bash
 $ module load MultiQC/1.9-gimkl-2020a-Python-3.8.2